Rediscovering Your Authentic Self

 Now you can start getting back in touch with who you really are.
 Start the fun and very rewarding process of re-discovery.
 There are some easy ways you can begin this process.

-Two Steps You Can Take Right Now To Reclaim Your True Self
+Two Small Steps You Can Take Now To Begin To Reclaim Your True Self

 1) Remind yourself about who you really are.
 Find a journal or special place to write.
-Make a list of activities you like, specal attributes you have, your strengths, cool quirks, favourite foods etc. You may find this difficut at first, but don't despair, keep it up each day and you will find the list expanding.
+Over the next 7 days create a list of activities you like, specal attributes you have, your strengths, cool quirks, favourite foods etc. You may find this difficut at first, but don't despair, keep it up each day and you will find the list expanding.
 It can be difficult at first but you will gradually expand your list, a few words a day.